JuliaImages/ImageFeatures.jl/docs/src/tutorials/freak.md

-*FREAK* has a defined sampling pattern like [BRISK](brisk.md).
+*FREAK* (Fast REtinA Keypoint) has a defined sampling pattern like [BRISK](brisk.md).
 It uses a retinal sampling grid with more density of points near the centre with the density decreasing exponentially with distance from the centre.

 ![FREAK Sampling Pattern](../img/freak_pattern.png)